 Credit scores range from 300 to 850.
 A rating below 620 is classified as a “subprime score”.
 On average, the minimum credit score required to lease a car or truck is 700.

 What You Should Expect

-If you’ve got low credit, or even if you may have to lease a car with no credit, realistically you probably won’t be getting your dream machine.
+If you’ve got low credit, realistically you probably won’t be getting your dream machine.
 With poor credit, however, cheaper vehicles will be easier to qualify for.
-Some leasing companies specifically handle bad credit applicants.
+Some leasing companies specifically handle low credit applicants.
 Indubitably, there are car lots that work with all types of credit.

 Find a Car Model that Dealers Are Most Interested in Leasing